dakusui/jcunit/README.md

 configures the strength of the t-wise tests performed by JCUnit.

-And '@Param' annotation is a standard way to give a parameter to JCUnit plugins (excepting '@FactorLevels', which requires more conciseness).
+And '@Param' annotation is a standard way to give a parameter to JCUnit plugins (excepting '@FactorField', which requires more conciseness).
 It takes a string array as its 'value'(and remember that you can omit curly braces if there is only one element in the array).
 JCUnit internally translates those values accordingly.